Can an individual listen to a live broadcast of a police scanner? The City of Terre Haute, Indiana, hopes that the answer to that question is no.

 It remains to be seen whether the City of Terre Haute will actually devote its scarce and precious public resources to this cause and challenge in a court of law.
 However, if it does, it is clear that any challenge will not be without a fight and will have to survive scrutiny under the First Amendment.

 Looking for an attorney that understands and will fight to protect your constitutional rights?
 Contact us today if you have questions or believe your constitutional or criminal rights have been violated.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.